Adam Duvall Player Props: Red Sox vs. Yankees

-Adam Duvall -- 0-for-3 in his most recent game -- will be in action for the Boston Red Sox against the New York Yankees, with Domingo German on the mound, on June 10 at 7:35 PM ET.
+On Sunday, Adam Duvall (on the back of going 1-for-3) and the Boston Red Sox play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Yankees.
+In his previous game he had a one-hit performance (1-for-3) against the Yankees.

 Adam Duvall Game Info & Props vs. the Yankees